Fluxyn/Pluto/README.md

 # Pluto
 #### v0.0.1 beta
 Pluto is a small, new programming language written 100% in Python 3.
 I made this language partly for fun but also to add another small and easy-to-learn programming language out there.
-My goal is to eventually implement complex functions and have many libraries and APIs for Pluto.

 ## Installation
 Currently, the only way to install Pluto is to download the files from GitHub and use `python install /location/of/pluto/download` to install it onto your system.
-In the future, I may make an application (maybe an IDE to go with it) for Windows and MacOS.

 ## Usage
 You can use Pluto in the command line to run your files: